Fantasy Congress & States, for School.

 Search the web for “women’s rights by state” or “civil rights by state” and click Images to see more ideas of state-by-state topics to dive into learning about.

 Follow up questions: Do you know how quickly your state gave women the right to vote a century ago?
 How does it compare to this data?
-Can you name a woman business CEO, other than Oprah?
+Can you name a few women CEOs?

 The Library of Congress wants your help here too, which could be fun: